wrycoder/cfc/README.md

 by date, recipient, and recommender.
 Recipients and recommenders are known, respectively, as `disciples` and `advocates`.

+In this design, an `advocate` usually has a dual role: it recommends a `resource` to multiple `disciples`, but it also may be either an author of, or advocate for, a specific `resource`.
+To support that capability, a user can be connected to a `resource` through a `signature`.

 ![entity relationship diagram](https://github.com/wrycoder/cfc/blob/main/erd.png "Entity Relationship Diagram")

 Although I tried to be as platform-agnostic as possible, I didn't have access to